tristanbes/qiubaiying.github.io/_posts/2020-04-08-state-of-wordpress-in-2019.md

 # Note for WordPress plugins developpers

-In order to make the WordPress ecosystem a better place please, you have to respect 5 things:
+In order to make the WordPress ecosystem a better place please, you have to respect at least 5 things:

 ⚠️ Don’t asssume that your plugin user will stores their uploaded files on the local file system. **Assume they don’t**.
 Abstract your file manipulation by using for instance [Flysystem](https://flysystem.thephpleague.com/docs/).